ST10376457/PROG-POE_Part-1/README.md

 -On Visual studio go to File and open project

--Navigate to the u... directory and select u....csproj file
+-Navigate to the PROG-POE_Part-1 directory and select PROG-POE-Part-1.csproj file

 -Project will be loaded on Visual studio